 About this Report

-In 2013, the TÜV Rheinland Corporate Report once again contains the Financial Report and the Sustainabilty Report.
+In 2014, the TÜV Rheinland Corporate Report once again contains the Financial Report and the Sustainability Report.
 In this context, the Corporate Report is based on the internationally recognized IFRS and Global Reporting Initiative (GRI) reporting standards, the principles of the UN Global Compact, and the anti-corruption guidelines of the UN and Transparency International, and encompasses the consolidated companies that are also included in the consolidated financial statements.

-Methodology used in the Report
+Methodology Used in the Report

-The reporting period is the 2013 business year.
-If, at the time of publication (deadline: March 19, 2013), the final figures for 2013 were not yet available, comparable annual figures from 2012 were used.
+The reporting period is the 2014 business year.
+If, at the time of publication (deadline: March 9, 2015), the final figures for 2014 were not yet available, comparable annual figures from 2013 were used.

-Since the 2012 reporting year, data collection has been limited to 29 main locations, covering 66% of employees in 2013.
-The data collected was then projected for the entire workforce in Germany and the figures were rounded up or down.
-In this context, the annual average FTE (full-time employee) value was used.
-Other bases of calculation are stated separately.
+Since the 2013 reporting year, data collection has been limited to 29 main locations, covering approx. 60% of employees in 2014.
+The data collected were then projected for the entire workforce in Germany, and the figures were rounded up or down.
+This was performed on the basis of per-capita figures.
+Other bases for calculation are stated separately.
 Several figures were newly aggregated and calculated with average figures for the year.
 Although some details are lost in the process, it nonetheless permits reliable long-term comparisons and goals to be formulated; estimates and assumptions are identified as such.